ibm-cloud-docs/openshift/openshift_worker_add.md

     ```
     {: pre}

 4. Create a worker pool.
 The minimum number of worker nodes per zone is 2.
 Include the `--label` option to automatically label worker nodes that are in the pool with the label `key=value`.
 If you provision a bare metal or dedicated VM worker pool, specify `--hardware dedicated`.
+For more options, see the [CLI documentation](/docs/openshift?topic=openshift-kubernetes-service-cli#cs_worker_pool_create).
    ```
    ibmcloud oc worker-pool create classic --name <pool_name> --cluster <cluster_name_or_ID> --flavor <flavor> --size-per-zone <number_of_workers_per_zone_min_2> [--label key=value]
    ```